googleapis/sdk-platform-java/hermetic_build/README.md

 The default value is `$(pwd)/generation_config.yaml`, i.e., `generation_config.yaml`
 in the current working directory.

-Raise `FileNotFoundError` if the specified generation config does not exist or, in the case `generation-config-path` is not specified, the default generation config does not exist.
+This will raise `FileNotFoundError` if the specified generation config does not exist or, in case `generation-config-path` is not specified, the default generation config does not exist.

 ### Repository path (`repository-path`), optional